BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

   * Press ``Esc`` when this is complete -> Say No to reboot
   * Shutdown with ``sudo shutdown -h now``

-### Make a new disk image

-* Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://howchoo.com/pi/create-a-backup-image-of-your-raspberry-pi-sd-card-in-mac-osx).
-  * Note: May need to run ``sudo -i`` (before sudo dd...) - this puts the terminal into root mode
-  * Note: After running sudo dd... it may take a while - You get no indication of how far through you are - as long as the no error appears in the terminal, or no new line for code entry, just wait (up to 1 hour for 32 GB SD card)
-* Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required - install on new SD card with Balena Etcher

 ### RPI Configuration

 * Boot the Raspberry Pi with our prepared SD card inserted